- Nate Faessler '12: Helping to Launch a Career

 Lil is glad she chose MSSM.
 “If I'd stayed [at my sending school], I wouldn't have gotten the education that I'm getting here.
 It's challenging and yet it's doable.”
 She credits the support of classmates and faculty with helping her make the transition.
 Lil hopes to attend a military academy and major in aeronautical engineering after MSSM.

-The MSSM Foundation plays a key role in this growth.
-Through donor generosity, we make possible activities, programs, and investments that the school's traditional public funding sources simply cannot cover.
-Most importantly, we help to ensure that all students can participate fully in the MSSM experience, regardless of their financial circumstances.
-Since its formation in 1994, the Foundation has raised over $1.5 million in support of this unique school.
+The MSSM Foundation has and will play a key role in this growth.
+Through the generosity of our donors, we make possible activities, programs, and investments that the school's traditional public funding sources simply cannot cover.
+Most importantly, we help to ensure that all Maine students regardless of financial circumstances gain access to and participate fully in the MSSM experience.
+Since its formation in 1994, the Foundation has raised over $1.6 million in support of this unique school.

 Chair, MSSM Foundation